nrkn/text-layout/README.md

-This is particularly important if you need all the text to fit *inside* a rectangle with no sticky outy bits, eg by design, italic fonts often fall outside the bounds, emoji fonts oftern go above the top bound, etc
+This is particularly important if you need all the text to fit *inside* a rectangle with no sticky outy bits, eg by design, italic fonts often fall outside the bounds, emoji fonts often go above the top bound, etc

 ### tests